suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 #### Lower Level Datastore API

-If you want to make direct REST-based calls to the datastore, grab an instance of SMDataStore like this:
+If you want to make direct REST-based calls to the datastore, check out the [SMDataStore](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html) class.

-	SMDataStore *dataStore = [client dataStore];

-Check out [SMDataStore](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html) for all available methods.

 <br/>